 The best place to service your foam air filter is in a workshop, not on the trail or in the pits.
 It is not only an extremely messy job but arguably one of the most important and must be done correctly.

-Taking 2 or 3 properly oiled air filters for the ride or race will save the hassle of having to service the filter while you are out there.
+Taking 2 or 3 properly oiled air filters for the ride or race day will save the hassle of having to clean and oil filters while you are out there.

 Having a spare filter support frame is also a great idea.
 They are reasonably inexpensive, readily available and make filter changes far easier out of the workshop.

-For best results use only a dedicated foam filter oil and air filter cleaner to service your filter.
+For best results use only a dedicated foam filter oil and either an air filter cleaner or mineral turpentine to service your filter.

 There are several brands of filter cleaners and oils readily available, specifically designed for this purpose.